MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-report-themes.md

 In addition, the following GitHub repository has sample JSON for all the different components in the JSON themes file: [Power BI Theme Templates](https://github.com/mattrudy/PowerBI-ThemeTemplates/blob/master/README.md).

 A theme file has four main components: theme colors, structural colors, text classes, and visual styles.
-The following sections describes each in detail.
+The following sections describe each in detail.

 ### Set theme colors